succinctlabs/sp1/crates/verifier/README.md

 ## Features

-Groth16 and Plonk proof verification are supported in completely no-std environments.
+Groth16 and Plonk proof verification are supported in `no-std` environments.

 ## Tests